Deep Vein Thrombosis Attorneys in Chicago

 - Warm skin

 If you notice any of these signs, seek medical treatment as soon as possible.
 The most common treatment is the use of blood thinners to help prevent further clots and keep the current clot from growing any larger than it already is.
-Some patients may be unable to take blood thinner, in which case there are alternatives.
+Some patients may be unable to take a blood thinner, in which case there are alternatives.

 Discover How We Help You Seek Compensation